Students, here are the instructions for whenever you download a mock exam from IB Math Study.

 - You may use the IB Formula Booklet at all times, just like in the real exam.
 However, no notes, textbooks, or other resources are allowed.

-- Pay attention to whether a question allows the use of a GDC (Graphical Display Calculator).
+- Pay attention to whether a question allows the use of a calculator (GDC).

 Grade boundaries